 Step 17: Place the rings on the soldering board and nudge the granules in place (be sure to place the sanded sides of the granules against the ring).
 Flux, and place the easy solder onto the joins where the ring and granules meet.
 Torch, air cool (if placed in pickle while hot, the rapid bubbles can knock the granules off) pickle and quench.

-Step 18: Polish your rings and they're done.
+Step 18: Shape your granules by hammering, sanding or filing them.
+Polish your rings and they're done.
 Have fun!

 Watch Our Video on Making Granules for Jewelry